Darguelles/encoded-data-differ/README.md

 **Using gradle:**

 Same as before, you can use the Makefile methods to execute the gradle commands and deploy this application.
-If you want to execute it directly in your terminal:
+If you want to execute it directly in your terminal using the gradle
+wrapper:

 - Compile sources
 ```shell